-Inherent within our revenue recognition practices are estimates for revenue associated with shipments in transit.
 For shipments in transit, we record revenue based on the percentage of service completed as of the period end and recognize delivery costs as incurred.
 The percentage of service completed for each shipment is based on how far along in the shipment cycle each shipment is in relation to standard transit days.
-The estimated portion of revenue for all shipments in transit is accumulated at period end and recognized as operating revenue.
-The significance of in transit shipments to the consolidated financial statements is limited due to the short duration, generally less than one week, of the average shipment cycle.
-At December 31, 2022 and 2021, our consolidated financial statements included reductions to operating revenue and accounts receivable to reflect in transit shipments of \$32.3 million and \$41.3 million, respectively.
+The total revenue earned is accumulated for all shipments in transit at a particular period end and recorded as operating revenue.
+The magnitude of the impacts of in transit adjustment estimates to the consolidated financial statements are limited due to the short duration, generally less than one week, of the average shipment cycle.
+At December 31, 2021 and 2020, our consolidated financial statements included deferred revenue as a reduction to accounts receivable of \$41.3 million and \$31.9 million, respectively.